-Table 420-2 Design Standards
+Table 420-2

+De sign Standards

 QUALITY AND RESILIENCE (QR1 - QR23)

-The standards for Quality and Resilience provide an opportunity for development of quality buildings that provide benefits to current users and can adapt to future changes.
-They also provide an opportunity for successful site designs that enhance the livability of those who live, work and shop at the site.
-The quality and resilience standards are split into the following categories: Site Planning and Pedestrian Circulation, On-site Common Areas, Windows and Balconies, Building Materials, and Roofs.
+that provi opportun the site.
+T de benefits to current users and ca ity for successful site designs that e he quality and resilience standards vide an opportunity for development of quality buil n adapt to future changes.
+They also provide an nhance the livability of those who live, work and sh are split into the following categories: Site Planning as, Windows and Balconies, Building Materials, and op at g and

-Pedestria n Circulatio on, On-site Common Areas s, Windows and Balconies, Building Materials, and Roofs.
-Required (X) APPLIES TO: THE DESIGN STANDARD Optional points QR 1 - 5 No Change e] Х QR6 l es Adjacent to Outdoor Common Area New building with facade facing Meet the following standards: and withi n 10 feet of an outdoor common Adjacent to Outdoor Common Area ling with walls located Walls located within 10 feet of an outdoor 2 feet of an outdoor common area meeting QR5 must not be taller common area meeting QR5 than two-times the shortest width of the outdoor area.
-As an example, if the outdoor area is 20-feet by 30-feet, the building walls within 10-feet of this open area may be up to 40-feet above the grade of the open area. , QR 8 - 9 No Change e] QR10 S treet-Facing Balconies New build ling with six or more Provide balconies for at least 50 percent, or six 3 units located above the whichever is greater, of the dwelling units with oor that have facades that facades that face a street lot line and are located face a stre eet lot line above the ground floor.
-The balconies must be designed so that a 4-foot by 6-foot dimension will fit entirely within it.
-If the balcony has glazed railings, they must have a treatment pattern that is applied using techniques from the Portland Bird Safe Windows list.
-Bird Saje Willas WS list.
-QR11 Sunshades for Wind lows New wind lows above the ground Provide awnings or eaves directly above 50 2 floor on s outh facing and west percent of the window openings on facades that facing facades that face south or are facing within 45 degrees of south and west facades facing within 45 degrees of or west.
-The awning or eave must project out at least 2 feet.
-OR 12 - 2 3 [No Chai ngel 1 - [0-1
+Required (X) APPLIES TO: THE DESIGN STANDARD Optional points

+QR 1 - 5 [No Change]

+Х des Adjacent to Outdoor Common Area [

+New building with facade facing and within 10 feet of an outdoor common area Meet the following standards:

+eg Adjacent to Outdoor Common Area

+QR 8 - 9 [QR7 Building Walls-Surroundur New building with walls located within 10 feet of an outdoor common area meeting QR5 No Change] QR10 Street-Facing Balconies New building with six or more dwelling units located above the ground floor that have facades that face a street lot line Walls located within 10 feet of an outdoor common area meeting QR5 must not be taller than two-times the shortest width of the outdoor area.
+As an example, if the outdoor area is 20-feet by 30-feet, the building walls within 10-feet of this open area may be up to 40-feet above the grade of the open area.Provide balconies for at least 50 percent, or six whichever is greater, of the dwelling units with 2

+QR 12 - 2 QR11Sunshades for WinNew windows above the groundfloor on south facing and westfacing facades that face south orwest3 [No Change] 2